Anti-DreamBooth: Protecting users from personalized text-to-image synthesis: Problem

 We further divide the defense settings into categories, from easy to hard: convenient, adverse, and uncontrolled.

 \minisection{Convenient setting.} In this setting, we have prior knowledge about the pretrained text-to-image generator, training term (e.g., ``sks''), and training prompt $c$ the attacker will use.
-While this setting sounds restricted, it is practical.
+While sounding restricted, it is practical.
 First, the pretrained generator has to be high-quality and open-source.
 So far, only Stable Diffusion has been made publicly available with several versions released.
 Second, people often use the default training term and prompt provided in DreamBooth's code.
-This setting can be considered as ``white-box''.
+This setting is considered as ``white-box''.

 \minisection{Adverse settings.} In these settings, the pretrained text-to-image generator, training term, or training prompt used by the adversary is unknown.
 The defense method, if needed, can use a surrogate component that potentially mismatches the actual one to craft the adversarial noises.
 These settings can be considered as ``gray-box''.